mohojojo/compound-search/README.md

 ### Usage

-- Type thew name of your molecule, OR you should use the molcule drawer!
+- Type the name of your molecule, OR you should use the molecule drawer!
 It is much more fun!
 - Click Search to get the results

 ### Installation